DEFRA/ffc-development-guide/docs/kubernetes-cluster-management/priority.md

 Default priority: (600) This will be the default option so a pod only needs to specify a priority class if default is not the correct priority level.

 Low priority: (200) These pods will be the first to be shut down if a higher priority pod is required.

+The `priorityClass` definitions that relate to these levels can be viewed in the [ffc-kubernetes-configuration](https://github.com/DEFRA/ffc-kubernetes-configuration/tree/master/priority-classes) repository.

 # Further reading
 More information is available in [Confluence](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/)